timxuti/QuadrupedV1-CAD/README.md

 <img src="https://github.com/timxuti/QuadrupedV1-CAD/blob/main/0.%20Project%20Documents/1.%20Images/Quadruped%20V1.jpg?raw=true" width="700"/>

 ## 1: Description
 This repo does not contain any code or electrical schematics for the robot.
-There will only be SW, STEP, and 3MF files included.
+There will only be SW, STEP, manufacturing, and image files included.
 This is also a rough design for a rough quadruped design with the sole objective of standing up and walking.
 Further major developments will be in a different repo.

 ## 2: Subcomponents and File Naming
 Custom parts should obey the XXXX YZZ - NAME file number convention: